wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 }
 ```

 Adding `package-a` as a dependency will let us import modules from it.
-To install dependencies, run `yarn` from the root folder.
+To install dependencies, just run `yarn` from the root folder.

-Now we can import our function in package-b:
+Now we can import our function in `package-b`:

 ```js
 const { getDateNameOfToday } = require('package-a');